-An artist who uses film as one of his mediums to deliver his 'high-art' symbolism.
+An artist that uses film as one of his mediums to deliver his 'high-art' symbolism.
 Doesn't actually make movies with plots but uses bizarre symbolic visuals

-idea or at least a meditation on it.
-Loved by pretentious art-critics, a curio for weirdo enthusiasts, beyond reach for everyone else.
-Also famous for being
+art-critics, a curio for weirdo enthusiasts, beyond reach for everyone else.
+Also famous for being married to Björk for a while.

 A cycle of art films totalling over 6 hours that are a mix of Lynchian bizarre atmosphere, Jodorowsky's surreal symbolism, and Greenaway's detached

 abstraction.
-While this may sound interesting, the main theme revolves around symbolic interpretations of the development of the sex in the womb
+While this may sound interesting, the main theme revolves around symbolic and visual interpretations of the development of the sex in the womb

 Hovering behind this highly experimental film is a theme of using restraint for creativity, understanding and growth.
 To this end, the most highly stylized